AkosUzonyi/Tarock/api.md

 - phase: The current phase of the game
 - canThrowCards: Whether throw button should be shown
 - availableActions: A list of actions that are executable at this by the player (if it's an other player's turn, the list is empty).
 Only bid, call, and announce actions are listed this way.
 Used for displaying action buttons.
-- callerTarockFold: The list of tarock cards folded by the caller player.
-Empty before folding.
 - previousTrickWinner: The seat number of the player, who won the last trick.
 Used for the taking animation, and positioning the taken cards.
 - playerInfos: A four element list containing information about the players in seat order.
 - playerInfos.user: The user of the player.